List – 22 Marketplaces Where You Can Buy and Sell Patents

 It is also a client-friendly company, giving patent owners complete control over the process.
 IPIG have a solid track record of deals, making them a good choice as a brokerage partner.

-Sara, leap of faith girl!
+Sara, take a leap of faith girl!

 If you have a high-quality patent, Transactions IP can successfully sell it.
 That’s the gist I came to after reading through its seller side brokerage page.